joseph-j-k/joseph-j-k/README.md

   **Fervor**

    **i love 💖 code**&nbsp;&nbsp;![](cat-typing.gif)&nbsp;&nbsp;**and unicorns**&nbsp;&nbsp;![](unicorn.gif)

-   This is the place where I opensource stuff and break things 🤣
+   is the place where I opensource stuff and break things 🤣

    - 🔭 I’m currently working on something cool 😉
    - 🌱 I’m currently learning React and its application
    - 💬  Ask me about anything related to Javascript/Typescript/Python or Angular/React/Express/Flask